back to the invisible tailor the green ball foward to the wiggling figure

 tufnol cams mechanism

 The Green ball , named after those green balls you put in the washing machine that seem to vanish into thin air , Actually the ball is bronze as the green balls proved to be too bouncy.
 The machine designed by Paul Spooner has a complicated action .
 The ball starts off in the copper basin and drops through a pair of doors , rolling down the ramp on the front of the model and into a lift that deposits the ball in the washing machine.
 Meanwhile Trudy polishes the machine vigorously , as soon as the balls arrives in the washing machine it vibrates and after a spin cycle the door opens .
 The ball bounces down the steps and ends up in the copper basin ( usually ) and the whole cycle begins again.
 I should add that Trudy gets rather excited as the washing machine door opens.
-The machine is 220mm x 140mm x 320mm high.
-Materials include Douglas fir, copper , brass , lime , yew and Tufnol.
-Finished in October 1997 , an edition of 34.

-video index drawings
+video Thumbnail Index drawings

 sales history main page contact show